IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-9.png)

-13. Back on the Summary page, locate the **vCloud Director console** button near the top-right of the screen.
+13. Back on the Summary page, locate the **vCloud Director console** button near the top right of the screen.
 Before resetting the admin password, this button would have been greyed out and inaccessible.
 With the password reset complete, the button is now active (blue) — click it to continue to the console login page.

 ![](_attachments/shared-managing-10.png)